tribela/autotweet/README.rst

 Web chatting
 ~~~~~~~~~~~~

-You can test answer or chatting on web by server command
+You can test answer or chatting on web by server command.

 .. code-block:: console